-An estimate of caseload, or number of children receipt of Scottish Child Payment, has been reported in this publication since August 2021 using a consistent methodology.
-For the caseload estimate as at 31 December 2022, a change was made to this methodology.
+Prior to the 'Scottish Child Payment: high level statistics to 30 June 2023' publication, an estimate of caseload, or number of children receipt of Scottish Child Payment, had been reported in this publication series since August 2021 using a consistent methodology.
+For the caseload estimate as at 31 December 2022 and 31 March 2023, a minor change was made to this methodology.

 The estimate was derived by calculating the total value of payments made in the final 28-day interval of the current reporting period, and dividing by the value paid to cover a four-week period for one child - currently this would be £100.
-A 28-day period is chosen because payments are made to clients every four weeks from the day they receive their first Scottish Child Payment.
-This choice ensures that the total value of payments does not include more than one payment being made to any given client.
+A 28-day period was chosen because payments are made to clients every four weeks from the day they receive their first Scottish Child Payment.
+This choice ensured that the total value of payments did not include more than one payment being made to any given client.

-This measure provides users with a greater understanding of how many children are actively benefiting from Scottish Child Payment.
-There are however a few limitations with the chosen methodology:
+This measure provided users with a greater understanding of how many children were actively benefiting from Scottish Child Payment but did not enable any additional breakdowns of the caseload to be calculated.
+There were a few additional limitations with this approach:

-A true point-in-time measure of the number of children in receipt of Scottish Child Payment on the final day of the publication reporting period may differ to the derived figure presented in this publication.
-For example, it is possible that some of the children paid in the last 28 days are no longer eligible on the final day of the reporting period.
-Likewise, it is possible that some children may had recently been approved for the benefit but had not yet received their first payment by the end of the reporting period.
+A true point-in-time measure of the number of children in receipt of Scottish Child Payment on the final day of the publication reporting period might differ to the derived published estimates.
+For example, it was possible that some of the children paid in the last 28 days were no longer eligible on the final day of the reporting period.
+Likewise, it was possible that some children may have recently been approved for the benefit but had not yet received their first payment by the end of the reporting period.

-By dividing by £100, it is assumed that all children being paid are eligible for the entire cover period of their latest payment, however it is possible that a child was due to turn six within the payment cover period and was therefore paid less than the full £100.
-Equally, new clients receive a one off payment in arrears if their case is not approved with the first week ensuring the receive payment from the date their application was made, which can be greater than £100.
+By dividing by £100, it was assumed that all children being paid were eligible for the entire cover period of their latest payment, however it was possible that a child was due to turn six within the payment cover period and was therefore paid less than the full £100.
+Equally, new clients received a one off payment in arrears if their case was not approved with the first week ensuring the receive payment from the date their application was made, which could be greater than £100.

 Due to the extension of the Scottish Child Payment eligibility, a notable number of new clients were being paid for the first time in the 28 day period used to estimate caseload as at 31 December 2022.
 This resulted in a significant number of payments for £25 (one week), £50 (two weeks) and £75 (three weeks) - the first payment to these clients settling into a regular four weekly cycle.
-This added strain to the assumption made until now that non-standard payments both more and less than £100 per child broadly cancelled each other out.
+This added strain to the assumption made that non-standard payments both more and less than £100 per child broadly balanced out.